elastic/integrations/packages/missile_map/docs/README.md

 ## Prerequisites

-To use the Missile Map visualization, ensure the following:
+To use the Missile Map dashboard, ensure the following:

-- **Kibana Version:** `8.10.0` or higher.
 - **Timestamp Field:** Documents must contain a `@timestamp` field for time-range filtering.
 - **GeoIP Processor:** Apply a [GeoIP](https://www.elastic.co/guide/en/elasticsearch/reference/current/geoip-processor.html) processor to the IP field.
-Location data should populate the `source.geo.location` and `destination.geo.location` fields.
+The resulting document should contain `source.geo` and `destination.geo` fields.
+  - Here is an example of an ingest pipeline that adds the geographical information to the `geo` field based on the `ip` field.

+    ```
+    PUT _ingest/pipeline/geoip
+    {
+      "description" : "Add ip geolocation info",
+      "processors" : [
+        {
+          "geoip" : {
+            "field" : "source.ip",
+            "target_field" : "source.geo"
+          }
+        },
+        {
+          "geoip" : {
+            "field" : "destination.ip",
+            "target_field" : "destination.geo"
+          }
+        }
+      ]
+    }
+    ```
 - **Data View:** Use documents accessible via the `logs-*` data view.

 ---